MoffKalast/VicosATRV/README.md

     rosrun face_led led_controller.py
     python demo.py

-The led controller subscribes to two topics:
+The led controller subscribes to three topics:

-    /face_emotion
+    /face_emotion (String)
+    /face_eye_anim (Float32MultiArray)
-    /face_talk_anim
+    /face_talk_anim (Float32)

-First one takes a String that sets the overall face disposition our of the following: ["blank", "neutral", "neutral_left", "neutral_right", "furious", "mad", "stupid", "sad", "miserable", "happy", "nauseated", "surprised", "loading"].
+First one takes a string that sets the overall face disposition our of the following: ["blank", "neutral", "neutral_left", "neutral_right", "neutral_happy", "neutral_frown", "furious", "mad", "stupid", "sad", "miserable", "happy", "nauseated", "surprised", "loading"].

-The second one takes a Float32 that sets how long the mouth should do a talking animation from the moment the message is received.
-The animation will be applied to the currently set emotion set by the topic above.
+The second one takes a float that sets how long the mouth should do a talking animation from the moment the message is received.
+The animation will be applied to the currently set emotion set by the topic above, as will the eye_anim topic, which takes a float array of two variables (left and right eye) that specifies how many seconds each eye should blink (speed of the blink itself).
+If -1 is sent, the specified eye will not blink.

+An idle head movement animation that includes blinking and changing emotions is implemented in idle_anim.py.

 ## Realsense D415